emagiz/emdocs/referenceguide/task-executor.md

 When a task is submitted, the executor will first try to use a free thread if the number of active threads is currently less than the <i>core size</i>.
 If the core size has been reached, then the task will be added to the <i>queue</i> as long as its capacity has not yet been reached.
 Only then, if the queue's capacity has been reached, will the executor create a new thread beyond the core size.
 If the max size has also been reached, then the executor will reject the task.

 Use the id <i>'taskScheduler'</i> to define the default task scheduler for this configuration.
 If this scheduler not is specified, a default scheduler will be created.

+#### Pool size
+Specifies the number of different tasks executed at the same time by this executor.

+Default when empty: '1-Integer.MAX_VALUE'

+<b>(Advanced description)</b>
+Specifies the core and the maximum thread pool size in order to limit the number of concurrent tasks.

+If a single value is provided then the executor will have a fixed-size thread pool (the core and max sizes are the same).
+It also accepts a range in the form of "min-max".

+Eg.: 5-10

 #### Queue capacity
 Queue capacity for the executor.